ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 Size of the database and speed of the initial synchronization depends on chosen client, its configuration and [sync strategy](/developers/docs/nodes-and-clients/#sync-modes).

 Also make sure your internet connection is not limited by a [bandwidth cap](https://wikipedia.org/wiki/Data_cap).
 It's recommended to use an unmetered connection since initial sync and data broadcasted to the network could exceed your limit.

+##### Operating system {#operating-system}

+All clients support major operating systems - Linux, MacOS, Windows.
+This means you can run nodes on regular desktop or server machines with the operating system (OS) that suits you the best.
+Make sure your OS is up to date to avoid potential issues and security vulnerabilities.

 ##### Minimum requirements {#recommended-specifications}